markbahnman/cmpt-106-proposal/project-proposal.md

 ####Criteria:
 1. Learn enough about Python and Pygame modules to design our game.
-1. Game runs without any major bugs.
+2. Game runs without any major bugs.
-2. Degree of game completion.
+3. Degree of game completion.
-4. Most, if not all bugs in the game are not present.
+4. Team members able to use version control to manage working together.
 5. Many members of the group are familiar with Python and Pygame by the end of the semester.
 6. Multiple levels created to keep the player occupied for at least an hour.

 ####Task Assignments:
-Music/Soundtrack: Aashkaran, Lukas
-Sound effects: Aashkaran, Lukas
+Audio: Aashkaran, Lukas
 Core engine: Artaches, Mark
 Score Keeping: Aashkaran
 Character Design: Lukas, Joel
-Objects design: Lukas, Artaches, Frances, Tina
+Objects design: Artaches, Frances, Tina
-Menu:
 AI of deathly threats: Artaches, Mark, Lukas
 Level-Design: Artaches, Mark, Frances, Tina , William
 Storyboarding: Tina
 Animation:
-Debugging: Mark, Artaches, Frances, Tina, William
-Testing: Aashkaran, Artaches, Mark, Tina, Frances, Lukas, William, Joel
+Debugging/Testing: Everyone; always.
 Other/Bonus Game Features: Artaches
 Overall Progress Recording: William